-Munich’s culture is shaped by extraordinary women.
-As we put “all eyes on culture”, we would like to introduce you to a few of them.
+Munich is shaped by extraordinary women.
+In our questionnaire we would like to introduce a few of them.
 This time: Anna Feith.
 The soprano makes regular appearances in Munich.
 She also sings with the vocal ensemble of the Bayerische Orchesterakademie Barock, the Vokalwerk Nürnberg and the Vokalconsort Berlin.

 Were you born in Munich or did you move here?